rkgofiitk/academic-issues.github.io/Topics/whatsAppUniversity.md

 of cell numbers and market them with impunity to advertising firms.
 The nexus is frightening.

 However, the most irritations come in trolls and unsolicited knowledge dissemination through Instant messaging systems.
 I keep getting rehashed and recirculated WhatsApp media files every alternate day from unknown sources.
-I don't know if WhatsApp has a spam filter or turn it on.
-It is high time that instant messaging app developers should provide easy ways to kill spam.
+I don't know if WhatsApp has a spam filter or how to turn it on.
+It is high time that instant messaging app developers should provide easy ways to kill spam or block specific members of a whatsApp gorup.
 Trolls are a big nuisance.
 A troll can make an average person break within a couple of minutes.
 Usually, the unconnected trollers find it tempting to gang together without any reason.
 It confirms the herd mentality of Animal Firm.
 Sometimes, people who don't have anything to do with the issue start commenting.